retrokid/retrokid.github.io/tech_notes/spritekit_documentation/018-sknode-getting-started-with-actions.md

 ### Overview

-You tell nodes to run an instance of `SKAction` when you want to animate contents of your scene.
+You tell nodes to run an instance of `SKAction` when you want to animate the contents of your scene.
 When the scene processes frames of animation, the actions are executed.
 Some actions are completed in a single frame of animation, while other actions apply changes over multiple frames of animation before completing.
 The most common use for actions is to animate changes to a node’s properties.
 For example, you can create actions that move a node, scale or rotate it, or fade its transparency.
 However, actions can also change the node tree, play sounds, or even execute custom code.

 ### Create and Run an Action